melsman/mlkit/README.md

   available.
 Documentation is also available in man-pages and from the [MLKit home page](http://melsman.github.io/mlkit).

+## MLKit Cousins

+This repository also includes the sources for the following tools, which are built on top of MLKit:

+* [SMLToJs](/README_SMLTOJS.md).
+A compiler that compiles all of Standard ML into JavaScript.

+* [SMLServer](/README_SMLSERVER.md).
+A compiler and Apache module that allow for Standard ML to be efficiently executed in a web-server context.

+* [Barry](/README_BARRY.md).
+A Standard ML source-to-source compiler that will eliminate modules, using static interpretation and generate optimised Core-language Standard ML code.

 ## License and Copyright

 The MLKit compiler is distributed under the GNU Public License, version 2.
-See the file doc/license/MLKit-LICENSE for details.
-The runtime system (kit/src/Runtime/) and libraries (kit/basis/) is distributed under the more liberal MIT License.
+See the file [MLKit-LICENSE](/doc/license/MLKit-LICENSE) for details.
+The runtime system (`/src/Runtime/`) and libraries (`basis/`) is distributed under the more liberal MIT License.

 ## Compilation Requirements